joone-org/SentioNova/curriculum/9798851707100/README.md

 > *"in the style of" → Influences/Genre → Techniques → Color → Lighting → Medium → Tone*

-> Example: "*/imagine a flock of macaws, bright feathers, flying over the rainforest, in the style of Monet's Impressionism, bird's eye view, hues of green and blue, morning light, watercolor, harmonious journey.*"
+> Example: "*/imagine a flock of macaws, bright feathers, flying over the rainforest, in the style of Monet's Impressionism, bird's eye view, hues of green and blue, morning light, watercolor, harmonious journey*"

 <br>